 Career path since: Urawa Reds, VfL Bochum, Shimizu S-Pulse, Western Sydney Wanderers, Hokkaido Consadole Sapporo, FC Ryuku

 Ono provided the assist for Jon Dahl Tomasson’s goal to make it 3-1 to Feyenoord shortly after half-time and became the first-ever Japanese player to win a European trophy.

-A supremely talented playmaker who Wesley Sneijder once described as his toughest-ever opponent, Ono remained with Feyenoord until 2005 before returning to former club Urawa Reds in his homeland.
-From there, Ono embarked on a nomadic career in which he took in spells in Germany and Australia, as well as turning out for several Japanese clubs including FC Ryukyu where he remains at the age of 40.
+A supremely talented playmaker who Wesley Sneijder once described as his toughest-ever opponent, Ono remained with Feyenoord until 2005 before returning to his former club Urawa Reds in his homeland.
+From there, Ono embarked on a nomadic career in which he took in spells in Germany and Australia, as well as turning out for several Japanese clubs including Hokkaido Consadole Sapporo where he remains at the age of 43.

 Left midfield: Robin van Persie